 Ensure that new building heights and transitions between building heights are context-sensitive and compatible with the Germantown Historic District and other existing structures that shape the character of the community.
-Transition the buildings along Waters
+Transition the buildings

-Figure 53 - Germantown Reference Key with Historic District
+Figure 55 - Germantown Reference Key with Historic District

-Road, Germantown Road, Walter Johnson Road and Wisteria Drive from higher to lower heights to ensure compatibility with the Germantown Historic District:

-- Building heights may reach 60 feet immediately north of the historic district on the existing MARC station surface parking lots (Site GF). - Allow building heights up to 60 feet east of Walter Johnson Road and south of Wisteria Drive (Site GH). - Allow building heights up to 60 feet along Waters Road (Site GG). - The western side of the Rolling Hills apartments property should have heights limited to 60 feet, due to its proximity to the Germantown Historic District, but may step up to 90 feet near Great Seneca Highway. - Allow building heights to step up to 75 feet on Germantown Road between Bowman Mill Road and Wisteria Drive (Site GH). - Allow building heights up to 75 feet along north of Wisteria Drive between Walter Johnson Road and Crystal Rock Drive (Site GL) - Allow building heights up to 100 feet along Germantown Road north of Wisteria Drive and along Middlebrook Road (Site GK). - b.
-Foster a walkable and active environment along streets within the Germantown plan area by establishing short blocks and a building line along property frontage to regulate the relationship of buildings to streets: - Create a network of new, local streets with 250 to 350foot long, walkable blocks, as recommended in the 2009 Germantown Employment Area Sector Plan.
-Provide publiclyaccessible mid-block crossings where block lengths are greater. - Incorporate a mix of land uses along the street. - Locate buildings close to the street right-of-way, with parking located to the side or rear of buildings and structures.
+- along Waters Road, Germantown Road, Walter Johnson Road and Wisteria Drive from higher to lower heights to ensure compatibility with the Germantown Historic District.
+On Site GK, the Rolling Hills apartment complex, allow maximum building heights on the eastern portion of the property, nearer Great Seneca Highway.
+On the western portion of the property, lower building heights, similar to those recommended for Site GG, should be maintained for compatibility with the nearby historic dDistrict. - b.
+Foster a walkable and active environment along streets within the Germantown plan area by establishing short blocks and a building line along property frontage to regulate the relationship of buildings to streets: - Create a network of new, local streets with 250- to 350foot long, walkable blocks, as recommended in the 2009 Germantown Employment Area Sector Plan.
+Provide publicly accessible mid-block crossings where block lengths are greater. - Incorporate a mix of land uses along the street. - Locate buildings close to the street right-of-way, with parking located to the side or rear of buildings and structures. - c.

-Figure 54 - Proposed Germantown Building Heights

-- c.
 Design streets and streetscapes to promote a comfortable walking environment that fosters a distinct sense of place: - Design streets with wide sidewalks and tree-lined planting panels that provide shade for pedestrians.
-Reduce crossing distances with bulb-outs or neck downs to increase safety for pedestrians.

-- Establish Walter Johnson Road as a neighborhood main street and primary pedestrian link to the MARC station by incorporating wide sidewalks, neighborhood-serving uses, a variety of public open spaces and outdoor gathering spaces and seating. - Transform Middlebrook Road into a tree-lined, four-lane boulevard, creating a pedestrian- and bicyclist-friendly environment that slows traffic, enhances safety and increases the tree canopy. - Accommodate on-street parking along Walter Johnson Road, Crystal Rock Drive and Wisteria Drive, and along new interior streets to expand parking opportunities; provide a landscaped buffer for pedestrians. - Establish a walkable public realm with street-oriented buildings and gathering spaces at sidewalks within the Urban Road Code Area by locating public utilities within conduit in rights-of-ways and avoiding public utility easement setbacks. - d.
+Reduce crossing distances with bulb-outs or neck downs to increase safety for pedestrians. - Establish Walter Johnson Road as a neighborhood main street and primary pedestrian link to the MARC station by incorporating wide sidewalks, neighborhood-serving uses, a variety of public open spaces and outdoor gathering spaces and seating. - Transform Middlebrook Road into a tree-lined, four-lane boulevard, creating a pedestrian- and bicyclist-friendly environment that slows traffic, enhances safety and increases the tree canopy. - Accommodate on-street parking along Walter Johnson Road, Crystal Rock Drive and Wisteria Drive, and along new interior

+- streets to expand parking opportunities; provide a landscaped buffer for pedestrians. - Establish a walkable public realm with street-oriented buildings and gathering spaces at sidewalks within the Urban Road Code Area by locating public utilities within conduit in rights-of-ways and avoiding public utility easement setbacks. - d.
 Incorporate interpretive signage or art that celebrates the late Walter Johnson, his history as a pitcher with the Washington Senators baseball team, a Montgomery County commissioner and a local dairy farmer. - 3.
 Establish a network of attractive parks, public spaces, trails and community gathering places in the Boyds and Germantown communities to provide space for recreation and social interaction, while enhancing the beauty and environmental quality of both communities.

-a.
+- a.
 Encourage the use of the facilities at the MARC stations for community-supporting activities during non-MARC (evening, weekend and holiday) hours.
 Such uses will activate the station areas throughout the week and establish a greater sense of place.
-Partner with community and civic groups in programming these facilities with activities. b.
-Provide residential uses with publicly accessible spaces to promote gathering and improve connectivity.
-Public spaces, such as civic greens, neighborhood greens and throughblock connections, as defined in the Montgomery County Planning Department's 2017 Recreation Guidelines, are recommended.
+Partner with community and civic groups in programming these facilities with activities. - Provide residential uses with publicly accessible spaces to promote gathering and improve connectivity.
+Public spaces, such as civic greens, neighborhood greens and through-block connections, as defined in the Montgomery County Planning Department's 2017 Recreation Guidelines, are recommended.